louis845/COMP2012H_Project/README.md

 run
 </pre>
 Note that the console requires to press Ctrl+C to quit.
 Alternatively it is possible to use build_console_win64.bat.
-The program will be compiled inside the compile folder.
+The program will be compiled inside the compile folder, namely compile/run.exe

 ## Compilation - Console version MacOSX (with some finite fields supported)
 *